OPEN: The Time Machine –

 Enter the gallery and enter the animal kingdom.
 A huge range of creatures from all over the world illustrate the variety of life that exists on the planet.
 See a tiger, lion, deer, a polar bear, a llama, a turtle, exotic birds and many more wonderful creatures.
 Live tarantulas, axalotls and other exotic creepy crawlies can all be found in the gallery as well as tanks with colourful marine and tropical fish.

-The Art Gallery – L S Lowry –
+CURRENTLY CLOSED: The Art Gallery – L S Lowry –

 LS Lowry is one of the country’s best known artists, famous for his paintings of industrial scenes in Lancashire.
 Much less well known is the fact that during the last fifteen years of his life he spent a considerable amount of time in the North East, staying at the Seaburn Hotel in Sunderland.
 A collection of oil paintings and sketches of local scenes are on display in the gallery.